berkaynarin/qr-code-gen/README.md

 # qr-code-gen
-Generates a QR Code into the current repository and saves it as a PNG file along with the text file which consists of the user input
+Generates a QR Code with the user input and saves at the current path as a PNG file along with a text file which consists of the user input